pagkly/Zed/Investopedia4/Juris Doctor (JD).md

 ## Two-year J.D.
 Degrees

 Job prospects for lawyers fell sharply following the 2008 [[financial market]](https://www.investopedia.com/terms/f/financial-market.asp) collapse, and law school enrollment dropped by 24 percent from 2010 to 2013.
 With tuition continuing to rise, some schools have looked at shortening the program.
-Brooklyn Law School, Drexel, and Pepperdine are among the schools that offer a two-year J.D. option.
+Brooklyn Law School, Drexel, and Pepperdine are among the schools that [[Offer|offer]] a two-year J.D. option.
 A few universities allow students to start their first year of law school after completing the third year of college.